RukkyE/Maven-Marketing-Campaign-Analysis/README.md

 * The channels that are underperforming. <br />

 ## Data Exploration
 The dataset of this project contains 1 CSV file which I imported into Microsoft Excel Query Editor.
 I checked for duplicate records but discovered there was none because each row in the dataset represents the record for each customer.
+I also checked for "blank" cells, which I found in the "income" column and replaced them with 0.
 The following are some of the key insights I generated;
-* Total Revenue Generated = $2,028,591
+* Total Customers = 2,240
-* Total Quantity Sold = 9,119
+* Total
 * Total Order Made = 2,000
 * Total Order Purchased = 1,823
 * Average Price Per Item = $223.67